 Implanting microchips is a must!
 Not only are microchips required to enter most countries, they are essential for pet identification.
 Should you be separated from your pet, neither you nor your pet have any understanding of the roads, the neighborhoods or the local animal enforcement, and this will limit the possibility of finding each other.
 Dogs and cats can be very high strung in a new environment, hence, the probability of losing your pet is pretty high, and you cannot be very attentive to them 24/7.
 For instance, if your pet is a dog it might follow some animal or even bolt out the door when opened and get lost.
 Situations can be different; the best way is to be sure that, no matter what, you will be able to find your furry friend.
 Make sure to register the microchip with your current contact information.
 Once everything is set, you can be sure that you will be safe during the trip with your pet.

 First of all, even without traveling, pets must get their vaccinations.
-Proof of current rabies vaccination is essential for dogs and cats entering any country worldwide.
+Proof of current rabies vaccination is essential for dogs and cats entering any country worldwide and a part of addressing your pet’s health for travel.
 As to other vaccinations like distemper, parvo virus and kennel cough, you need to talk to your pet’s veterinarian in order to discuss how long you will be absent and whether or not you should have these vaccinations administered before traveling if your destination country does not require them.
 Vaccinations are essential for the health and protection of your pet, especially when they may be exposed to diseases that are not active their home country.

 Secondly, the blood tests are vital for knowing everything is good with your pet’s health and they are healthy enough to travel.
 Some countries will require Fluorescent Antibody Virus Neutralization (FAVN) blood tests to measure the level of rabies antibodies in your pet’s blood before allowing pets to enter the country.
 In many cases, this test must be done as much as 3 months in advance and, to enter Australia, 6 months in advance!